Fady120/Human-Action-Detection/README.md

 > * e.
 Confusion matrix and test accuracy score must be printed.

-the project is used with [this dataset](https://www.kaggle.com/datasets/emirhanai/human-action-detection-artificial-intelligence) from kaggle
+the project is used with [this dataset](https://www.kaggle.com/datasets/emirhanai/human-action-detection-artificial-intelligence) from kaggle.

 Note: not all 15 class are used, only the following classes (drinking, eating, fighting, dancing, clapping & laughing) as per requirements.